bile0026/cisco_compliance/README.md

 cisco compliance reporting

+# Current Issues

+- Need to do testing with TACACS and password settings (hashed secrets)
+- No template for 9300 or 9500 switches

 Include these values to have emails sent.
 Can be included as extra vars or in a vars file.

 ```